jss367/jss367.github.io/_posts/2020-01-31-Path-Problems.md

 ## Windows

 Your path is stored as an environmental variable.
 Unfortunately, in Windows it's not as simple as I would like to view your environmental variables because it depends on what terminal emulator you're using.
-If you are on [ConEmu](https://conemu.github.io/) or [Cmder](https://cmder.net/), you can
+If you are using [ConEmu](https://conemu.github.io/) or [Cmder](https://cmder.net/), you can

 `echo %PATH%`